lcmchris/thesillyhome-container/README.md

 Homeassistant OS or Container.

-Recorder component enabled using mariadb or postgreSQL.
-(Note it is highly recommended to disable the auto_purge settings as well.)
+Recorder component enabled using mariadb or postgreSQL with auto_purge disabled.

 ## Setup
 There is support for both types of Homeassistant installations:

 ### Setup for Homeassistant OS
 Install the Homeassistant add-on using [thesillyhome-addon-repo](https://github.com/lcmchris/thesillyhome-addon-repo).

 ### Setup for Homeassistant Container
 To install this container, run the following: